markgw/pimlico/docs/index.rst

 The core toolkit is written in Python.
 Pimlico is open source, released under the GPLv3 license.
 It is available from `its Github repository <https://github.com/markgw/pimlico>`_.

+* For a broad introduction to Pimlico's key concepts, read :doc:`guides/intro`.
-To get started with a Pimlico project, follow the :doc:`getting-started guide <guides/setup>`.
+* To get started with a Pimlico project, follow the :doc:`getting-started guide <guides/setup>`.

 Pimlico is written in Python and can be run using Python >=2.7 or >=3.6.
 This means you can write your own processing modules using either Python 2 or 3.